Applications are currently closed and will open again in May for the 2023 tax year.

 When you apply, you may set up automatic renewal for subsequent years.

-If you have automatic renewal set up already, you don't need to submit an application.
+If your automatic renewal is set up, you don't need to submit an application.
 Our office will determine if you meet the program requirements and may contact you by email or mail requesting additional information.

 Requested information is due 30 days from the date the email request was sent or when the letter was issued.
-If the requested information is not received by the due date, your application will be cancelled and late penalties will apply if it's after your property tax due date.
+If the requested information isn't received by the due date, your application will be cancelled and late penalties will apply if it's after your property tax due date.

 Note: Approved renewals are not issued an approval letter.
 You can verify your renewal status online, or if you have an eTaxBC logon.

-Renewal applications will be cancelled and our office will not pay your property taxes if we verify the applicant is no longer eligible for the program.
+Renewal applications will be cancelled and our office won't pay your property taxes if we verify the applicant is no longer eligible for the program.
 Some examples include:

 Find out more about: